MiltonGreat/Predictive-Maintenance-using-Machine-Learning/README.md

 # Predictive Maintenance using Machine Learning

+### Problem Statement

+Unplanned machinery failures cause significant downtime and financial losses in manufacturing operations.

+### Solution Approach:

+Data: Machine sensor data, including temperature, vibration, and usage hours.

+Methods:

+- Built a Random Forest model to classify machinery as likely to fail or not based on sensor readings.
+- Feature selection to determine critical failure indicators (e.g., high vibration levels).
+- Evaluated model performance using precision-recall curves to minimize false negatives.
+- Tools: Python (Scikit-learn, Seaborn), Tableau for presenting results.

+### Results

+- Achieved 90% precision in predicting failures, allowing for timely preventive maintenance.
+- Reduced downtime by 25% and maintenance costs by 15%.
+- Implemented a dashboard for real-time failure risk monitoring.

+### Key Skills

+Predictive modeling, feature selection, real-time analytics, Python.

+### Future Directions

+Expand the model to include deep learning techniques for more complex machinery.

 ### Project Overview

 This project focuses on predictive maintenance using machine learning to forecast machinery failures based on historical sensor data.
 By predicting failures, manufacturers can implement proactive maintenance, reduce downtime, and optimize operational efficiency.
 The Random Forest model you implemented for the predictive maintenance project is a key tool to forecast machinery failures and identify their causes.